buraglio/resume/Nick-Buraglio-Resume.md

 - Provide direction, technical expertise and mentorship to junior network engineers

-- Guest lecturer for CS security and IT networking and security courses
+- Guest lecturer for computer science department in IT networking and security courses

 #### SCinet - 2003, 2005-2006, 2009, 2011-2012, 2014-2016, 2018-2019, 2023